pgreene-spartaglobal/TypingGame/README.md

 # Typing Spartan

 This is my first project created as part of my training during Sparta Academy.
+The game was created during a 3 day sprint.

 ## Game Overview
 **Words are falling!**